michaelmusty/.dotfiles/README.markdown

 If you want to use the manuals, you may need to add `~/.local/share/man` to your `/etc/manpath` configuration, depending on your system.

+There's also a script `han(1)` to provide a `keywordprg` for Bash script development that will look for `help` topics.
+You could use it from the shell too.
+It also has a brief manual.

 Known issues
 ------------